To transmit on the Amateur Radio Bands you require a licence permitting you to.

-As I said at the top, your limitation change as you progress.
-You will now have access you more bands and you power limitation also increases to 50W.
+As I said at the top, your limitations change as you progress.
+You will now have access to more bands and your power limitation also increases to 50W.

 The advanced licence is where your knowledge and skills will increase substantially.
 Many privileges and responsibilities come with a Full Licence, including a higher power limit and operating in many other Countries without further formal application.